Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/Nightscout/Fly_io-setup.md

 <center><img width="250" height="Auto" border="0" align="center"  src="../../img/Nightscout/Google Cloud/xdrip settings.jpg" title=" xdrip settings"/></a><img width="250" height="Auto" border="0" align="center"  src="../../img/Nightscout/Google Cloud/xdrip cloud upload.jpg" title=" Cloud Upload"/></a><img width="250" height="Auto" border="0" align="center"  src="../../img/Nightscout/Google Cloud/xdrip Nightscout Sync (REST-API).jpg" title=" Nightscout Sync (REST-API)"/></a></center><br>
 #### b.
 Select Enable at the top, if not already enabled.<br>
 <img width="400" height="Auto" border="0" align="center"  src="../../img/Nightscout/Fly_io/Nightscout sync (REST-API).jpg" title=" Enable Nightscout Sync (REST-API)"/></a>
 #### c.
 Tap on Base URL.
-Enter the following Url.
-Remeber yours will be different than what I show you here.
+Enter the following URL.
+Remember yours will be different than what I show you here.
 You will need to add your Secret-API and your Host to the set out code!
 https://<span style="background-color: #FFFF00">**ThisIsyourSecret-API**</span>@<span style="background-color: #26AF06">**thisisyourHostName**</span>/api/v1/<br>
 If you  forgot or lose your secret-API it can be located at Heroku/ Settings/Config Vars and look down the list for API_SECRET<br>
-This will now be located in a differrent place now within Fly_io<br>
+This can now be located in a different place now within Fly_io<br>

 Your Host name is located in your Fly_io Dashboard.
 <center><img width="Auto" height="Auto" border="0" align="center"  src="../../img/Nightscout/Fly_io/example Base URL.jpg" title="Adding Your Base"/></a></center><br>